w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornados-in-space.md

 ##### `operations.py`

-Here we'll wrap SpaCy with a bit of code to mold responses and return them in JSON.
+Here we'll wrap SpaCy with a bit of code to mold responses.
 We'll have 4 methods:

 - tokens (everything)
 - noun_chunks (all your nouns are belong to me)